Guide authored by PCOS supplement provider, Fertility Family.

 What is PCOS?

-In addition, if PCOS is not diagnosed and treated it can lead to complications in later life, such as weight gain, type 2 diabetes and a higher risk of heart attack.
+If left unaddressed, PCOS can potentially lead to complications in later life, such as weight gain, type 2 diabetes and a higher risk of heart attack.
+However, with proper care and management, many of these risks can be avoided.
 The condition can often run in families and tends to affect different women in different ways.
 Some women will experience symptoms much more acutely than others.

 Does PCOS cause fatigue?